 This holiday season, light up your greetings with light, literally.
-Here is a craft inspired by an ancient Indian festival celebrated by more than a billion people, “Diwali”.
-Popularly known as “Festival of Light” is one of India’s biggest and most celebrated holiday of the year.
+Here is a paper circuit craft inspired by an ancient Indian festival celebrated by more than a billion people, “Diwali”.
+Popularly known as “Festival of Light” it is one of the India’s biggest and most celebrated holiday of the year.
 People decorate their house and light up rows of small clay lamps called “Diyas” which symbolize the triumph of light over darkness and good over evil.
-We created a simple paper circuits to light up our greeting cards.
+I created this simple light up greeting card with my kids for Diwali using the science of paper circuits.

 - Aluminium foil